tomhoag/sonar-slack-plugin/README.md

 **Slack Hook** - The Slack webhook used to send notifications.
 For more info, please take a look @ [https://my.slack.com/services/new/incoming-webhook]()

 **Notification Message** - The template for the Slack notification.
-You may substitue the following variables into your message:
+The following variables will be replaced by their values in your message:

 | Variable  |  Description |
 |---|---|